Santa Ana Drowning Injury Lawyer

 The Tragedy of Accidental Drowning

 As the country’s preeminent public health organization, the Centers for Disease Control and Prevention (CDC) compiles statistics on unintentional drownings.
 According to CDC data, nationally about 10 people die per day from accidental drowning.
 Many of those deaths occur in pools, and many of the victims are children.
 The Federal Consumer Product Safety Commission publishes annual statistics of child pool and spa deaths, and California consistently ranks among the worst states in the nation for those tragedies.
-Additionally, as the CDC observes, even when people survive drowning incidents, they often suffer severe brain damage that may result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning (e.g., permanent vegetative state).
+Additionally, as the CDC observes, even when people survive drowning incidents, they often suffer severe brain injuries that may result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning (e.g., permanent vegetative state).

 Accidental Drowning Risk Factors